AndyNg0712/Coursework-Week1/README.md

 3. Save and check the website.
 Screen shot 'change benefit-item h3 CSS and HTML file'
 4. Push to github to finish "submit change to 'benefit-item h3"

-Create new class '.benefit-item image'
+Create new class '.benefit-item img'
 1. create new class '.benefit-item img' to group old classes '.benefit-lead img', '.benefit-brand img', '.benefit-cost img'.
 2. Reason: tidy up the code from 3 classes into 1 class, also it will help CSS files to target the correct <div class="benefit-item img"> in html file.
 3. Save and check the website.
 Screen shot 'change benefit-item img CSS and HTML file'